kw7oe/kw7oe.github.io/content/posts/gen-server.md

 practices of using GenServer.

 To prepare for the talk, I have done a lot of research and readings.
-With experience working with GenServer in a production environment, I have also realized that there are a lot of caveats when using GenServer.
+With some experience working with GenServer in a production environment, I have also realized that there are a lot of caveats when using GenServer.

 While GenServer is easy to use, there are actually a lot of challenges when